LLC23: Social and Cultural Sustainability in South Asia

 About

-We are an interdisciplinary core group of faculty from four Corridor institutions, (Cornell, Syracuse, Rochester, and Colgate) each working on different aspects of sustainability in South Asia.
+We are an interdisciplinary core group of faculty from several Corridor institutions (Cornell, Syracuse, and Rochester) each working on different aspects of sustainability in South Asia.

 Open to New People